tableau-mkt/semi_anonymous/README.md

   someComparison(record.url);
 });
 ```
+If you want to get fancier with your processing, read on to "[Working with records](#working-with-records)."

 ###Favorite Terms
 Because we know how many times a person has seen specific tags, we can infer a person's favorite